-Pour some warm soapy water into the bag.
+Pour some warm (not hot) soapy water into the bag.
 Swish the soap around, being sure to get the corners of the bag.

-Drain the vinegar solution and rinse the bag with cold tap water.
+Drain the solution and rinse the bag with cold tap water.

 Hang the bag to drain and air-dry.